Understanding Hypnotherapy; Facts, Myths, and How It Works

 • Yes, it can.

 Your brain is constantly adapting.
-Each time you think, respond, or act differently, you strengthen new neural pathways.
+Each time you think, learn something new, respond, or act differently, you strengthen new neural pathways because of neuroplasticity.

-Old habits aren’t permanent, they’re simply well-worn patterns.
-With awareness, repetition, and emotional engagement, new pathways can form that better support how you want to live and become your new “normal”..
+Old habits aren’t permanent, they’re simply well-worn patterns or pathways.
+With awareness, repetition, and emotional engagement, new pathways can form that better support how you want to live and become your new “normal”, a more resilient baseline.

-It’s flexible, adaptive, and capable of transformation (neuroplasticity).
+It’s flexible, adaptive, and capable of transformation.
+Neuroplasticity is your superpower.

 • Hypnotherapy works by partnering with your mind’s natural ability to restore balance.